Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model: Proposed method

 \subsection{Segmented Recurrent Transformer}

-SRformer aims at using the sequential process of generation to capture temporal information without long-term backpropagation through time.
-After reducing the length of keys and values to reduce computational complexity, it uses Equation \ref{eq.comp} recurrently to approximate the attention mechanism.
+SRformer aims at utilizing the sequential generation process to capture the relation between locations of a long sequence, without paying attention to all locations or propagating from start to end.
+After reducing the length of keys and values to reduce computational complexity, it uses Eqn.~\ref{eq.comp} to approximate the attention mechanism.

-Algorithm 1 shows the training process of cross-attention blocks in SRformer.
+Algorithm \ref{algorithm1} shows the process of one step of cross-attention blocks in SRformer.
 First, keys and values are split into segments.
-Then it uses a loop to compute the attention scores $A$ for every query with the corresponding segment of keys.
+Then it computes the attention score $A[t]$ for the current query with the corresponding segment of keys $K_{Si}$.
 Because the length of queries is usually greater than the number of segments, some queries might use the same segment.
-It is important to compute the partial product $P$ of keys and values in a separate loop of range $m$, otherwise, the re-computation on the same segment will cancel out the improvement in efficiency.
-After applying softmax, attention scores are multiplied with segmented values to get the segmented attention output $o_s$.
-The partial product $P$ is given to the RAF layer for accumulating with the memory through the recurrent process only when the segment changes.
-The output of RAF is then multiplied by the query.
-Finally, we add the segmented attention output $o_s$ and the complementary $o_r$.
+Only when $t=0$, which means it is the beginning of a new sequence, it initializes the memory of RAF and compute the full product of $KV$.
+After applying softmax, attention scores are multiplied with segmented values to get the segmented attention output $O_S$.
+It is important to compute the partial product $P$ of keys and values only once for each index.
+In addition, the computation of $P$ can be parallelized to improve efficiency.
+Then $P$ is given to the RAF layer for accumulating with the memory through the recurrent process.
+The output of RAF is multiplied by the query and then normalized.
+Finally, we add the segmented attention output $O_S$ and the complementary $O_R$.

-Algorithm 2 shows the inference process, which is similar to the training except for the following differences.
-First, it needs to know the timestep $t$ of the current query.
-Only when $t=0$, which means it is the beginning of a new sequence, it will initialize the memory of RAF and compute the full product of $KV$.
-Second, it does not compute and store all $P$ beforehand.
-Instead, it compares the segment index with the previous one, and only computes $P$ if it changes to a new segment.
-This saves computation and memory costs.
-After going through all timesteps, the accumulated result is identical for training and inference.

-Our approach applies recurrence on the partial product of keys and values.
-This is different from the existing approaches that mostly add recurrent layers outside of the attention blocks.
-We believe SRformer better merges the recurrence with attention.
-Since the recurrence is only applied between segments, the backpropagation-through-time in our model is more efficient than adding recurrence to each input.
-As discussed before, the recurrent part of the model serves as the complement for segmented attention.
-Together, they approximate complete attention mechanism at a lower cost.
+Our approach builds connections between segments by using the partial product of keys and values as memory.
+Since the RAF neuron is applied between segments, the backpropagation-through-time in our model is more efficient than using recurrent layers on each input.
+As discussed before, recurrent attention makes up for the loss caused by segmented attention.
+Together, they approximate a complete attention mechanism at a lower cost.
+Although some existing works proposed global attention for a similar purpose, global attention based on selected locations cannot make up for the loss.